teaching-on-testbeds/repro-DNS/docs/vm/configure/index.md

 ```
 to generate the `benignNames.txt` file.

+#### Resolver
-Next, we will configure the resolver.
+Next, we will install BIND9[5], an open-source implementation of the DNS protocol, on the resolver.
 SSH into the resolver node and run
 ```
 git clone -b 9_16_6 https://github.com/ShaniBenAtya/bind9.git
 cd bind9